clicon/clixon-docs/backend.rst

-  -U <user>       Run backend daemon as this user AND drop privileges permanently -g <group>      Client membership required to this group (default: clicon) -y <file>       Load yang spec file (override yang main module) -o <option=value>  Give configuration option overriding config file (see clixon-config.yang)
+  -U <user>       Run backend daemon as this user AND drop privileges permanently -g <group>      Client membership required to this group (default: clicon) -y <file>       Load yang spec file (override yang main module) -A              Do not clear autocli cache on start -o <option=value>  Give configuration option overriding config file (see clixon-config.yang)

 Logging and debugging